Maggots in Compost: Good or Bad? Here's What to Do

 Another reason you can end up with too much moisture is you aren't mixing your compost pile often enough.

-You should turn your tumbling composter or mix up your open air compost with a shovel or pitch fork frequently enough to not have extremely moist pockets at the bottom or in the center of your bin.
+You should turn your tumbling composter or mix up your open air compost with regular types of shovels or pitch forks frequently enough to not have extremely moist pockets at the bottom or in the center of your bin.

 Of course you don't want to dry it out completely either, so again there's the balance you're seeking to obtain.